Original air date: 5/21/2000

 - Animated Actors: The Simpsons and their fellow Springfieldians are presented as such.

-- As Himself: Willie Nelson.
+- As Himself: Willie Nelson does his own face.

 - Audience-Alienating Era: In-universe, the period when Richie Rich stood in for Bart.Narrator: Fans reacted to these slapdash episodes with yawns. (audience yawns) Angry yawns. (audience yawns angrily)

-- Better Than a Bare Bulb: The episode is full of Lampshade Hanging.
+- Better than a Bare Bulb: The episode is full of Lampshade Hanging.
 One particular example ties in with a Mythology Gag where Bart criticizes Homer's script for making him say "Cowabunga, dude!" (which winds up also being the incident that created the "Why you little!"
 Running Gag).

 - Biting-the-Hand Humor: Plenty at Fox's expense, including the idea that president Rupert Murdoch has to moonlight as a hair dresser who can barely write his name, their main offices are in a closet, and Fox temporarily having to replace the show with footage of changing rooms in an Ann Taylor store (Peepin It Real).